squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 ### Edits

 Sometimes, bloggers need to update a post.
-This might happen when they have made a mistake or when something changes they need to reflect in the post.
+This might happen when you make a mistake or when something changes that you need to reflect in the post.
 To indicate you have edited a post, you can include an `updated` date in the page header.
-Note that this means that you need to move the original publication date to a `created` attribute of the `date` entry.

 !!! example "Editing a post"